 The field work or research project is a culminating activity and therefore should follow all necessary work to assure adequate content and methodology.
 It is required in some degree programs and may be optional in others.
 Students may elect to do either a 3-credit or a 6-credit field work or research project.
-Students who elect to do a field work or research project must complete a Permission to Enroll form for course number 585, Master’s Field Work Project, and submit a written proposal to be approved by the field work or research adviser or instructor, program director or department chair and the dean of the Graduate School.
+Students who elect to do a field work or research project must complete a Permission to Enroll form and submit a written proposal to be approved by the field work or research adviser or instructor, program director and the Office of the Registrar.
 The 6-credit research project is similar to a master’s thesis in structure, complexity, depth of study and rigor.
-The Graduate School will continue to re-register students each semester for the field work or research project as “IP” (In Progress) until a final grade is submitted.
-Students are responsible to pay the Graduate School comprehensive fee each fall and spring semester until the project is completed.
+The Registrar will continue to re-register students each Fall and Spring semester for the field work or research project as “IP” (In Progress) until a final grade is submitted.
+Students are responsible to pay the Graduate School comprehensive fee each semester until the project is completed.

 The 3-credit field work or research project is a disciplined application of theories and techniques learned during the master’s study and applied in a field work setting with clearly defined learning objectives.
 It is graded Satisfactory (S) or Unsatisfactory (U).
 The grade is awarded by the field work or research adviser or instructor.
 (The dean of the Graduate School will review the report and verify the approval of the Reading Committee.)